altermo/vim-plugin-list/README.md

   * [konfekt/fastfold](https://github.com/konfekt/fastfold) : only update folds whene you need to, thous improving speed
 ## mouse
   * [notomo/gesture.nvim](https://github.com/notomo/gesture.nvim) : is a mouse gesture plugin for Neovim
+## quickfix
+  * [bfrg/vim-qf-preview](https://github.com/bfrg/vim-qf-preview) : For the quickfix and location list window to quickly preview the file with the quickfix item under the cursor in a popup window
+  * [yorickpeterse/nvim-pqf](https://gitlab.com/yorickpeterse/nvim-pqf) : Pretty Quickfix windows for NeoVim
+  * [romainl/vim-qf](https://github.com/romainl/vim-qf) : is a growing collection of settings, commands and mappings put together to make working with the location list/window and the quickfix list/window smoother
+  * [stevearc/qf_helper.nvim](https://github.com/stevearc/qf_helper.nvim) : A collection of improvements for neovim quickfix
 ## snippets
   * [drmingdrmer/xptemplate](https://github.com/drmingdrmer/xptemplate) : Code snippets engine for Vim, And snippets library
   * [ellisonleao/carbon-now.nvim](https://github.com/ellisonleao/carbon-now.nvim) : Create beautiful code snippets directly from your neovim terminal